 - Additionally, you may be eligible if you report your information internally first to your company, and the company later reports your information to the SEC, or reports the results of an internal investigation that was prompted by your information, as long as you also report directly to the SEC within 120 days.

 The Whistleblower Program prohibits retaliation by employers against employees who provide the SEC with information.
 If you believe that your employer has wrongfully retaliated against you, you may bring a private action in federal court against your employer.
 If you prevail, you may be entitled to reinstatement, double back pay, litigation costs, expert witness fees, and attorneys fees.
 The SEC can also take legal action in an enforcement proceeding against any employer who retaliated against a whistleblower for reporting information to them.

-If you feel you have information about a possible violation of the federal securities laws and want more information about the Whistleblower Program, contact Stueve Siegel Hanson by calling 1-800-714-0360 or 816-714-7100 or click here.
+If you feel you have information about a possible violation of the federal securities laws and want more information about the Whistleblower Program, contact Stueve Siegel Hanson by calling 1-800-714-0360 or 816-714-7100 or complete the form on this page.
 All consultations are free and confidential.

 Our pick for bet-the-company litigation

 Stueve Siegel Hanson 'beats the big guys in court'

 Best of the Bar

 One of the best plaintiff’s lawyers in the country.